JacekMoryto/testing-project-no.-3/README.md

 # testing-project-no.-3

-Cypress automation testing as part of current learning.
+Automation testing using Cypress as part of current learning.

 Partially covering some of the most important areas from the business point of view of E-commerce web application.